algosup/2024-2025-project-3-quickest-path-team-1/documents/TechnicalSpecifications.md

 **Local Data Storage**:

 - **Node and Path Data**: Stored locally in CSV format, such as `USA-roads.csv`
-- **Temporary Cache**: Keeps heuristics data[^12] when you launch the program, i.e. give the answer directly if you search the same point to gain time
+- **Temporary Cache**: Keeps heuristics data when you launch the program, i.e. give the answer directly if you search the same point to gain time

 **Data Import**: